Multi-tenancy

 $stmtObject.close()

-The following methods are provided for tenants with the $Tenants object:
+The following methods are provided for the clients with the $Tenants object:

 ## List of all tenants of the current user